ieeedistill/ieeedistill.github.io/_pages/home.md

 </div>
 ## Welcome

 Welcome to the 1st IEEE Workshop on Distributed, Secure, and Trustworthy Intelligence with LLMs (IEEE DISTILL 2025).
-This half-day event brings together researchers on secure, privacy-preserving, and robust LLM systems.
+This event brings together researchers on secure, privacy-preserving, and robust LLM systems.

 <p align="center">
   <a href="https://ieeedistill.github.io/">IEEE DISTILL 2025</a> • Co-located with